aditya-dexter/Cache/README.md

-A cache that supports cache for various eviction policies
+A cache that supports various eviction policies

--> Least Recently Used (LRU)
+ 1. Least Recently Used (LRU)

--> Least Recently Used (MRU)
+ 2. Most Recently Used (MRU)

--> Least Recently Used (LFU)
+ 3. Least Frequently Used (LFU)

--> Least Recently Used (MFU)
+ 4. Most Frequently Used (MFU)

+Implementation details can be checked at `src/com/main/cache/Cache.java`

-Please use Play.java to test the code manually.
+Please use `Play.java` or run `Cache.jar` to test the code manually.

-You can also run the 'TestSuite.java' to run all JUnits.
+You can also run the `TestSuite.java` to run all JUnits.